- July 24 - August 6, 2016

 Lowering the Stress

-When a student joins a Summerfuel CAP program he or she becomes part of a supportive community of professionals and peers.
-At CAP students ask questions in a relaxed environment where they can focus on their needs and goals.
+When you join Summerfuel’s CAP Berkeley program, you and your family will become part of a supportive community of professionals and peers.
+At CAP, you are encouraged to ask questions and enter a purposeful, yet relaxed, environment where you can focus on your needs and goals.

-- A detailed, carefully selected list of colleges and universities to consider when applying
+- A detailed, carefully selected list of colleges and universities to consider applying to

-- Improved SAT results with continued support from the Princeton Review
+- Improved SAT or ACT results with continued support from the Princeton Review

-- A polished personal statement ready for submission
+- A well-considered personal statement ready for submission

 - An easy to follow admissions calendar, with deadlines and reminders